saturday may 2 / 6 am - 1 pm

 — mary oliver

-last breaths, new beginnings, tragic endings, life transitions — n/a presents a series of sounds, mixes, collaborations, and collections for the parking lot art fair.
+last breaths, new beginnings, tragic endings, transitions — n/a presents a series of sounds, mixes, collaborations, and collections for the parking lot art fair.

-featuring selections by a.k. burns, charlotte herzig and anne sylvie henchoz, gordon hall, irwin swirnoff, nicholas andre sung, brandon drew holmes, and lindsay reed, swans / ` avoids easy categorization. at turns oblique, obvious, alive, angry, melancholic, tired, engaged, introspective, rejuvenative, incisive, dull, and hopeful, the collection is all edges: ‘an armful of white blossoms’. an informal gesture, swans / ` concludes n/a’s exhibition programming.
+featuring selections by a.k. burns, charlotte herzig and anne sylvie henchoz, gordon hall, irwin swirnoff, nicholas andre sung, brandon drew holmes, and lindsay reed, swans / ` avoids easy categorization. at turns oblique, obvious, alive, angry, melancholic, tired, introspective, tired, rejuvenative, incisive, dull, and hopeful, the collection is all edges: ‘an armful of white blossoms’. an informal gesture, swans / ` concludes n/a’s exhibition programming.

 the parking lot art fair presents the work of over 100 artists and independent art spaces not far from the start up and art market art fairs. a renegade, diy, artist-driven happening, the fair aims to provide a space for diverse artistic practices, from tailgating performances to white cube exhibition spaces. find out more about the parking lot art fair here.